cmiltiadis/studioany/content/publication/22-groundlessness/index.md

 # Publication name and optional abbreviated publication name.
 publication: 'In *Chimeras: Inventory of Synthetic Cognition*, edited by  Ilan Manuach and Anna Engelhardt, 310–12.'
-publication_short: '*Chimeras: Inventory of Synthetic Cognition*'
+publication_short: 'In *Chimeras: Inventory of Synthetic Cognition*'
 abstract: ""

 # DOI
 doi: ''